madstyco/Tyco-Portfolio/6-surferboys-hackathon/Project LegalFacts.md

 - Who is involved and what their role is
 - Which parcels or apartments are affected

-This is essential because the Cadastre distinguishes more than a hundred different types of such events, known as *legal facts* or *document parts*.
-Correctly recording these changes is the core of the Cadastre’s work.
+This is essential because the Kadaster distinguishes more than a hundred different types of such events, known as *legal facts* or *document parts*.
+Correctly recording these changes is the core of the Kadasters work.

 ## The Model
 Since 2019, significant progress has been made in automatically recognizing cadastral designations, persons, and other key data from deeds.
 However, recognizing legal facts remains far more complex.